|Position:||Associate Director of Operations|

 |At Miami:||5 Years|

-Vathielil has assisted the Hurricanes to 91 victories over four-straight winning seasons.
-During that time the program has won an ACC Regular Season and Tournament Championship, advanced to the NCAA Tournament Sweet 16, posted a program-record 29 wins in a season, had an NBA first round draft pick, and seen all of its seniors graduate.
+Vathielil has assisted the Hurricanes to 118 victories over five straight winning seasons.
+During that time the program has won an ACC Regular Season and ACC Tournament title, advanced to the NCAA Tournament Sweet 16 twice, posted a program record of 29 wins in a season, had an NBA first round draft pick and seen all of its seniors graduate.

 In 2014-15, Miami finished with an overall record of 25-13 and played in the NIT championship game at Madison Square Garden.
 The Hurricanes were 10-8 in the ACC and defeated three nationally-ranked top 25 teams - at No. 7 Florida, vs. No. 24 Illinois and at No. 4 Duke.
 With the win at Duke, the eventual 2015 NCAA Men's Basketball National Champion, Miami ended Duke's home winning streak at 41 games, the longest active streak in the NCAA at the time.
 The win at Florida ended the Gators' 33-game home winning streak.

 The 2013-14 Hurricanes returned zero starters from the previous season.
 Despite losing 87 percent of its scoring and 85 percent of its rebounding, the Canes were able to win 17 games.
 Miami accomplished this with a tenacious defense that was among the best in the ACC, finishing second in field goal percentage defense and third in scoring defense.